 Each year we publish a summary of our performance against the business plan commitments.
 These documents allow customers to understand how we're performing in the price control.
 You can read our reports below.

 Under the RIIO model there is a much greater emphasis on companies to:

 - improve customer service and engagement

 - develop a more sustainable energy sector; and

 - deliver value-for-money network services for customers today and in the future.

-A key change under the RIIO model is a move to setting the outputs that network companies are expected to deliver.
-These outputs act as a contract between the network companies and their customers.
+A key factor under the RIIO model is a move to setting the outputs that network companies are expected to deliver.
+These outputs act as a contract between us, the network company and you, our customers.